Q: What are the tournament dates?

 Q: Can a player Double Roster for this tournament?

-- Per UYSA Sanctioned Tournament Rule 935.3, a player may only be rostered to one team in a tournament.
+- No. Per UYSA Sanctioned Tournament Rule 935.3, a player may only be rostered to one team in a tournament.

 Q: Are High School girls teams permitted to play in the Extreme Cup?

 Q: When do team rosters freeze?

 - Team Rosters freeze at the time your team is checked in.
 You cannot add any players after that time and no player may be handwritten on the roster at any time, for any reason.
 SPECIAL NOTE: All teams should be sure they have MORE THAN ONE appropriately licensed coach registered with their team.
-A licensed, registered coach is required to present for the entirety of all games.
+A licensed, registered coach is required to be present for the entirety of all games.

 Q: In what age group should I register my team?

-- The 2016 Park City Extreme Cup will align its age groups with Fall 2016/Spring 2017 Club play, based on the US Youth Soccer Calendar Year mandate.
-When registering for the Extreme Cup, teams should make sure they specify their team's Fall 2016 age as the age group they will play in the tournament.
-They SHOULD NOT specific the current age of their team.
+- The 2017 Park City Extreme Cup will align its age groups with 2017-18 Club play, based on the US Youth Soccer Calendar Year mandate.
+When registering for the Extreme Cup, teams should make sure they specify their team's Fall 2017 age as the age group they will play in the tournament.

 - The competition level is intended to provide a general indication of team strength and is used to help create divisions within age groups.
-The level requested by a team is not a guarantee that they will play in that division.
-Platinum and/or Gold, (depending on the size of the age group) is the most competitive level and will typically have all Premier teams; there may possibly be some upper level Division 1 teams when there are both divisions in an age level.
-Silver will be competitive and have mostly Division 1 and 2 teams, while the Bronze and Copper will be the least competitive.
+The level requested by a team is NOT a guarantee that they will play in any particular division.
+The Selection Committee relies primarily on team records from previous play to guide the selection and placement process.
+Generally speaking, Platinum and/or Gold is the most competitive level and will have mostly Premier or upper Division 1 teams.
+Silver and/or Bronze will have mostly Division 1 and 2 teams, while Bronze and/or Copper will be the least competitive.
 The number of divisions within an age group will be determined only after registration closes.

-Q: How should I complete the Additional Information for a new team?
+Q: How should I complete the Additional Information on the application?